AntJanus/programmers-proverbs/README.md

 ***

-####No one who codes before dawn 360 days a year fails to make his startup rich
+####No one who codes before dawn 360 days a year fails to make his startup profitable

 ***